tcarlile/eBird-Targets/README.md

 # 🐦 eBird-Targets 🐦
-I wrote this script to help prepare for an eleven day South & West Texas birding trip.
-Several other had shared eBird trip reports with me, which while incredibly helpful, were difficult to browse systematically.
-This script was written to help synthesize some of this information to help 1) find target species to study, 2) plan daily trip agendas, and 3) inform decision making on the fly in the field.
+I wrote this script to help prepare for a birding trip to South & West Texas.
+Several others had shared eBird trip reports, which while incredibly helpful, were difficult to browse systematically.
+I wanted to synthesize some of this information to 1) find target species to study, 2) plan daily trip agendas, and 3) inform decision making on the fly in the field.
 A trip to Costa Rica prompted a rewrite to streamline code and eliminate most manual steps.

 You'll need to do some research first.
 I can't automate that part!
-Primarily this is figuring out hotspots that you're interested in visiting.
-The eBird hotspots map and other birders are helpful for this bit.
+Primarily this is figuring out what hotspots you're interested in. eBird hotspots map and other birders are helpful for this bit.
 Once you have a list of hotspots, you're ready to go.
 The script will summarize the target species across hotspots of interest.

 ## Highlights
 Starting with a text file containing eBird Hotspot (or region) IDs of interest and a configuration file, this script will: